This vegan BLT sandwich should really be called a TLT: it stars temeph bacon as a plant based alternative to bacon. And it’s so, so tasty.

 - Heat a griddle to medium heat.
 Place the tempeh strips on the griddle and cook 2 to 3 minutes per side, until browned.
 Turn off the heat, then brush both sides of each piece with the reserved marinade.

 - Lightly toast 8 slices of bread.
-Drain the canned tomatoes and let them sit in a colander for a few minutes to remove excess liquid.
+If using canned tomatoes, drain the canned tomatoes and let them sit in a colander for a few minutes to remove excess liquid.
 Prepare 8 leaves of Bibb lettuce.

 - To serve, spread mayonnaise on each bread slice.
-Top with lettuce, tomatoes, and slices of tempeh.
+Top with lettuce, tomato, and slices of tempeh.
 Top with a final bread slice and serve immediately.
-(Tip: Placing the lettuce below the tomatoes shields the bread from any remaining tomato liquid.
-Try to make the sandwich immediately before you serve it to avoid soggy bread.)
+(Tip: Placing the lettuce below the tomato shields the bread from any remaining tomato liquid.)

 About the Authors